 I’ve received many questions by email about how to identify authentic Murano glass.
-So I decided to expand on my reasoning for how to identify authentic Murano glass chandeliers and provide a little historical background.
+So, I decided to expand on my reasoning for how to identify authentic Murano glass chandeliers and provide a little historical background.
 If you are not too much into history, you can skip this part and jump directly into the second section.

-Believe it or not, authentic Murano glass is still hand-made in factories the island of Murano, about 15 minutes from the beautiful Venice, Italy.
+Believe it or not, authentic Murano glass is still hand-made in factories on the island of Murano, about 15 minutes from the beautiful Venice, Italy.
 Even more, artisans still use a centuries old technique to make Murano glass.
 It’s one of the reasons why no Murano piece is ever the same.
 Because they are all hand made and often contain irregularities.

-You may wonder why such a famous manufacturers hub wasn’t closer to Venice or the richer cities in Italy.
+You may wonder why such a famous manufacturers’ hub wasn’t closer to Venice or the richer cities in Italy.
 The reason is simple.
 Artisans were moved to the island of Murano to warranty the safety of Italian cities.
 You see, Murano furnaces use fire and thus, if proper measures are not taken, especially in the 13th century, fires could spread easily.